-The Governing Body has agreed with the Local Authority admissions criteria which do not discriminate against pupils with special education needs or disabilities, and its admissions policy has due regard for the guidance in the 2014 Code of Practice.
-The admission arrangements for children with SEND and without a statement is no different than for other children.
-However careful attention is paid to identifying the individual needs of children on entry to the school.
+West Sussex County Council are the admissions authority for the school.
+Their admissions criteria does not discriminate against pupils with special education needs or disabilities, and its admissions policy has due regard for the guidance in the 2014 Code of Practice.

+Parents are recommended to visit any school they are considering for a place so that they can consider if that school is able to best meet the needs of their child.
+Parents are encouraged to arrange to meet with the SENCo and Headteacher to discuss their child's needs as part of their decision making process.
 Parents or carers seeking the admission of a pupil with mobility difficulties are advised to approach the school well in advance so that consultations can take place.